How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 According to the Vocabulary in International Metrology (VIM), measurement repeatability is measurement precision under a set of repeatable conditions of measurement.

-Furthermore, the VIM defines a repeatability condition of measurement as a condition of measurement, out of a set of conditions that includes the same measurement procedure, same operators, same measuring system, same operating conditions, same location, and same replicate measurement on the same or similar objects over a short period of time.
+According to the VIM, a Repeatability Condition of Measurement is a condition of measurement, out of a set of conditions that includes the same measurement procedure, same operators, same measuring system, same operating conditions, same location, and same replicate measurement on the same or similar objects over a short period of time.

-In the next section, you will learn step by step how to perform a repeatability test.
+In the next section, I will cover how to perform a repeatability test step-by-step.

 HOW TO PERFORM A REPEATABILITY TEST